pemn/usage-gui/README.md

 # usage-gui
-Data driven gui toolkit for scripts in other languages or python business logic
+Data driven gui toolkit for scripts in other languages or python business logic.
+Its a pure python implementation of my similar C++ project github.com/pemn/ScriptGui

 ## Features
  - Simple one line templates